Luligu/matterbridge-shelly/README.md

 ### exposeSwitch

-Choose how to expose the shelly switches: as a switch (don't use it with Alexa), light or outlet.
+Choose how to expose on Matter the shelly switches: as a switch (don't use it with Alexa), light or outlet.
 You can then configure one or more devices to be exposed differently.
 See the switchList, lightList and outletList.

 ### switchList